nickhuber/website/content/blog/nim-javascript.rst

 started out simple with using `document.getElementById()` to get the elements and updating with the standard JavaScript DOM API.
 I decided to use an SVG to actually render the wheel, and that is where I saw my first major problem.
 The SVG wouldn't render even though it appeared in the DOM just fine.
-If I edtted the DOM in Firefox then the SVG would show up just fine though, even though I didn't actually change anything.
+If I edited the DOM in Firefox then the SVG would show up just fine though, even though I didn't actually change anything.